DLT-Solutions-JBoss/drupal-openshift/README.md

 ## Additional information

-### Creating templates, image-streams, and image-stream lists
+### OpenShift - Creating OpenShift templates, using Quickstarts, image-streams, and image management

 You can find more information about creating templates and image-streams in the official [OpenShift Documentation](https://docs.okd.io/latest).
 Below are some quick links to important sections: